whitnotmax/MIST4610-Project1-Group6/README.md

 ![query9](https://i.imgur.com/KLjH2ri.png)

 This query is especially useful for finding the deadliest or most aggressive fighter.
+KO percentage is a valuable metric which is a key indicator of what ratio of fights end in a knockout, an unequivocal blow for the opponent.

 10. This query uses the names of trainers, their years of experience, and sums up the amount of wins they have had over the years.

 ![query10](https://i.imgur.com/PF8NeAK.png)

-This query is useful for seeing what boxers have accumulated the most wins over the most years.
+This query is useful for seeing what boxers have accumulated the most wins over the years.
+The query shows how good and experienced a trainer is.

 ## Database information